Shin Megami Tensei: Imagine

+Gameplay

-GameplayShin Megami Tensei: Imagine is a free-to-play massively multiplayer online role-playing game (MMORPG) set in post-apocalyptic Tokyo.
+Shin Megami Tensei: Imagine is a free-to-play massively multiplayer online role-playing game (MMORPG) set in post-apocalyptic Tokyo.
 Players take control of a "Demon Buster", an avatar whose gender and appearance are selected by the player.
 Using the tower city Shinjuku Babel as a base, players explore various locations including the surface and underground areas.
 In Shinjuku Babel, players accept quests from non-player characters (NPCs); switch out their equipment and weapons, and buy new items from shops run by NPCs.
 While most of the items can be bought using in-game currency, higher-status items can be bought for real money.
 Players can explore on their own, or team up in groups to take on more difficult parts of the game.
 The game is delivered in "chapters" that advance the story, along with various optional sidequests that grant experience points and in-game currency upon completion.
 Combat in Imagine plays out in real-time in the game's environments, with attack options varying from short-range melee to long-range physical and magical attacks.
 As with other MMORPGs such as World of Warcraft, various abilities are mapped to face buttons and each ability has a cooldown timer.
 Real-time commands given by the player enables their avatar to block, dodge and counterattack.
 Different enemies are resistant or weak to different weapons and abilities.

 As with previous Megami Tensei games, demons are central to combat.
 They are acquired by the player through real-time negotiation: upon contacting a demon, they must successfully negotiate a conversation with them which can entail either friendly persuasion or intimidation of a demon.
 Once a demon is allied with the player, they aid them in combat: only one demon can be summoned at any one time, and when summoned that demon follows the player around as they navigate environments.
 Each time a demon is summoned, it costs a certain amount of magnetite, an in-game currency.
 Several demons can be held by them on the go, while further demons can be stored in Shinjuku Babel.
 Demons and the player gain experience levels separately: when the avatar has gained a level, they can assign stat points to various attributes.
 These in turn effect their abilities in battle and further skill development.
 Two different demons can be fused into a new demon in a location known as the Cathedral of Shadows: upon fusion, the new demon can inherit different skills from its demon parents.
 The skills a demon possesses can be altered or enhanced depending on their use in battles.